mattg/neutral-wallpaper-generator/README.md

 wallpaper-generator
 ===================

-Generates a non-distracting gray wallpaper using processing.js.
-You can make an image of the entire canvas using an app called Paparazzi!
+Uses processing.js to generate a non-distracting gray wallpaper.
+You can make an image of the entire canvas using an app called [Paparazzi!](http://derailer.org/paparazzi/)